Sara Montiel: Personal life

-In 2000, Montiel published her autobiography Memories: To Live Is a Pleasure, an instant best seller with ten editions to date.
+In 2000, Montiel published her autobiography Memories: To Live Is a Pleasure, written by playwright Pedro Víllora, an instant best seller with ten editions to date.
 A sequel Sara and Sex followed in 2003.
 In these books, she revealed other relationships in her past, including one-night stands with writer Ernest Hemingway as well as actor James Dean.
-She also claimed a long-term affair in the 1940s with playwright Miguel Mihura and mentioned that science wizard Severo Ochoa, a Nobel Prize winner, was the true love of her life.
+She also claimed a long-term affair in the 1940s with playwright Miguel Mihura and mentioned that scientist Severo Ochoa, a Nobel Prize winner, was the true love of her life.

 In her later years, she became an iconic figure to the gay community, and noted "Cuando voy a actuar a alguna ciudad de EE UU allí están todos los gays de la ciudad" (Whenever I perform in any city in the US, all the gays from that city show up).
 Montiel died in 2013 at her home in Madrid at the age of eighty-five from congestive heart failure, and was buried in the San Justo Cemetery in Madrid.